Agunah: Mesorevet get (Get refusal)

+Halakha (Jewish Law)

 According to halakha, a get is only valid when it is given by a husband to his wife of his own free will.
-However, under certain circumstances such as intimate partner violence or emotional abuse, especially where such abuse and refusal to grant a get, or ignoring the ruling of a beit din, has been ongoing for a period of several years, certain kinds of pressure may be applied on a husband to force him to grant a divorce to his wife.
-Where a woman has proven one or more of a list of particular grounds for divorce, the beth din (rabbinical court) may apply pressure on the husband in these situations.
+Even so, under certain circumstances such as intimate partner violence, certain kinds of pressure may be applied on a husband to force him to grant a divorce to his wife, although other opinions forbid this.
+Where a woman has proven one or more of a list of particular grounds for divorce, the beth din (rabbinical court) may apply pressure on the husband in these very rare situations.
 There are some halakhic decisors who would act accordingly in the cases of abuse or neglect.
 Nevertheless, not under all circumstances is a wife entitled to demand a divorce according to halakha.
 If a wife who is not halakhically entitled to a divorce does demand one, she may not be considered as a mesorevet get by a rabbinical court.
 However, not any woman who wants to leave an unwanted marriage but is refused by her husband, is considered to be a victim of get refusal.
 There are opinions that deem a woman's repugnance for her husband as acceptable halakhic grounds for coercion.
-"It is said: In cases of granting a get to a woman, the man is forced until he says, 'I wish to do so.
-Nevertheless, in almost all cases, it is required to leave the man some say in the matter, lest the get be considered a "coerced divorce", which is halakhically invalid.
-As ruled by Rabbeinu Tam, pressures that can be exerted against the man include shunning, denying him communal benefits and honors, and in extreme cases even imprisonment.
+But this opinion has been rejected from Jewish applicable law.
+And some even say that Maimonides never intended to force the husband but to allow the wife to leave the house.
+"It is said: In cases of granting a get to a woman, the man is forced until he says, 'I wish to do so in which cases: in cases where the husband is one cited in the Mishnah who it is allowed to coerce.
+Nevertheless, in almost all cases, it is required to leave the man to his own free will, lest the get be considered a "coerced divorce", which is halakhically invalid.
+As ruled by Rabbeinu Tam, pressures that can be exerted against the man include shunning, denying him communal benefits and honors, but only refrain from providing him goodness is authorized and this has to be done without telling him it is because of the get.
+Rabbeinu Tam himself said that excomunication invalidates the get.
+And nowadays even the shunnings of Rabbeinu Tam are considered as an excommunication and therefore invalidate the get.